cloud4rpi/docs/docs/mqtt_api.md

 ## Example

-Execute the following command to subscribe.
+Execute the following command to subscribe:

 ```bash
 export DEVICE_TOKEN=your_device_token
 mosquitto_sub -d -t "devices/$DEVICE_TOKEN/commands" -h mq.cloud4rpi.io -i "$DEVICE_TOKEN"
 ```

-This program will not return unless the connection to the broker is lost.
-You will instantly get commands sent from the UI in the following format:
+This program works in the foreground and blocks the input while the connection to the broker persists.
+So, you instantly get commands sent from the UI in the following format:

 ## Message Structure